owncast/owncast.github.io/content/docs/backups.md

 ---
 title: "Backups"
+description: "Owncast makes period backups of your data that can be restored."
 ---

 Owncast will create a backup of your data periodically.
 It can be found in your `backup` directory as `owncastdb.bak`.
 You can add this to your normal system backups to keep your Owncast data safe.